 The fact that our homes have become our offices, schools, gyms, and pretty much everything else has also influenced our approach to design.
-Forbes reports that, though open floor plans are still sought after, there’s also a new desire for the ability to create privacy.
+Forbes reports that, though open floor plans are still sought after, there’s also a desire for the ability to create privacy.
 Home Director of Apartment Therapy, Danielle Blundell, says, “We’re looking to actually have defined spaces again… compartmentalization for things like working from home, exercising and people being home at the same time and taking calls.”

 Many are also looking for budget-friendly ways to create a sanctuary of one’s own, whether that’s a place to do yoga or meditation, or simply the ability to run a hot bath and shut the door (my personal favorite.)
 In my experience, sometimes the things that make the biggest difference in my happiness levels don’t cost any money at all.
-As you’ll read in our editors’s mood boosting tips below, using music, scent, and the outdoors can be just as joy-sparking as buying a new sofa.
+As you’ll read in our editors’ mood-boosting tips below, using music, scent, and the outdoors can be just as joy-sparking as buying a new sofa.

 So, scroll on for a few of the most recent things our editors have done to create a happy home this year (starting with mine), and I’d love to hear in the comments how you’re creating joy in your own home.